hannahdesmond/mastery-curriculum/chapter10/README.md

 end
 ```

-But we have a problem – in order to average an array of number elements, we need access to those elements.
-Instances of the `Array` class know about their own elements: but how can we access them?
+But we have a problem.
+In order to average an array of number elements, we need access to those elements.
+Instances of the `Array` class know about their own elements, but how can we access them?

 Enter the Ruby keyword `self`. `self` refers to the 'current object we're inside'.
 So, when we're messing around defining methods on `Array` instances, `self` refers to the instance.